L-Clem/BidGames/README.md

 1. Decompress the .zip file of the project wherever you want.
     1. Move to the project directory.
-2. Paste the JWT decompressed folder into the `/config` project directory.
-3. Enter in order these commands in the project directory :
+2. Enter in order these commands in the project directory :
     1. `composer u --ignore-platform-reqs && composer i && yarn && yarn build`
     2. Then open two terminal with each commands and keep them running :
         1. `php -S localhost:8080 -t public`
         2. `yarn run encore dev --watch`
-4. Now you can go on your browser and type :
+3. Now you can go on your browser and type :
     1. [http://localhost:8080/api](http://localhost:8080/api)
     To get to the API documentation.
     2. [http://localhost:8080/app](http://localhost:8080/api)